Where in the U.S. Is Murder Most Common?

 Written By: Security.org Team | Updated: May 17, 2021

-The United States has seen about a generation’s worth of declines in the rate at which violent crimes are committed in this country.
-Between 1999 and 2018, the overall violent crime rate fell by nearly 30%, according to newly published FBI data.
+The United States has seen about a generation’s worth of declines in the rate at which violent crimes are committed.
+Between 1999 and 2019, the overall violent crime rate in the U.S. fell by nearly 28 percent, according to newly published FBI data.

-Similarly, the homicide rate has tumbled in that same time frame, falling from 5.7 per 100,000 people in 1999 to 5 per 100,000 people in 2018.
-But while murder may be less common on the national level than it was 20 years ago, several states and major cities have homicide rates that definitively eclipse that of the entire U.S., and some areas have seen murder rates climb in recent years.
+Similarly, the homicide rate has tumbled in that same time frame, falling from 5.7 per 100,000 residents in 1999 to 5 per 100,000 residents in 2019.
+While murder may be less common on the national level than it was 20 years ago, several states and major cities have homicide rates that eclipse that of the entire U.S. definitively, and some areas have seen murder rates climb in recent years.1

 Though it’s by far the least common of all major crimes for which the FBI collects data, murder nonetheless remains a perceived (or real) threat for millions of Americans.
-In fact, according to a 2019 Gallup poll, nearly 1 in 5 Americans said they frequently or occasionally worry about being murdered.
+In fact, according to a 2020 Gallup poll, about 17 percent of Americans worry about being murdered frequently or occasionally.2

-So how grounded in reality are those concerns?
+So, how grounded in reality are those concerns?
 It’s true that murder rates have fallen in recent years, but the answer to that question depends largely on where you live.
-Digging into the FBI’s most recent publication on American crime can help us understand the risk across the country.
+Digging into the FBI’s most recent data on American crime can help us understand the risks across the country.